 Posted three times previously: 20 years ago I went on a grand and glorious two-wheeled Steve McQueen journey during the Cannes Film Festival.
 On a scooter, I mean.
 In the hills above Cannes, Juan Les Pins, Antibes and Nice.

 I rented a decent-sized scooter around 10 am that morning.
 (It was a Sunday.)
-I drove into the hills above St. Paul de Vence and headed east, tooling along serpentine roads in the high craggy hills.
-I went from village to village, stopping for photos or just to stop and stare.
+I drove into the hills above St. Paul de Vence and headed east, tooling along serpentine roads, village to village, stopping for photos or just to pause.

 The last time I came upon a real-life location with this kind of hot-damn impact was when I visited Oahu for the Pearl Harbor junket and stopped by Halona Blowhole beach — the site of the famous love scene between Burt Lancaster and Deborah Kerr in From Here to Eternity.